-There's a wide variety of project planning approaches to choose from - some of us like lists, others prefer a calendar, while yet another group values progress visualization over all else.
+There is a wide variety of project planning approaches to choose from.
+Some of us like lists, others prefer a calendar, while yet another group values progress visualization over all else.
 The last group will likely be familiar with the Kanban method, which asks that you split your work into categories (e.g., backlog, in progress, done) and place task cards into the category they fall under at the time.

 Such process visualization gives you a birdseye view of all your tasks, while helping you pinpoint which item will be the most important to tackle right now.
 Your efficiency can be additionally aided with Kanban's characteristic work in progress limits.
 Using a limit promotes bringing the started tasks to an end before commencing work on new ones, which typically means a higher task completion speed.